mlaily/xmp-sharp-scrobbler/README.md

 ## Requirements ##

-- [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) (Only the x86 version is required)
-- [.Net 4.6](http://www.microsoft.com/en-us/download/details.aspx?id=48137) (Link to the offline installer)
+- [.NET 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48137) (Link to the offline installer - already installed on Windows 10)

-*Warning*: the .Net 4.6 dependency means this plugin won't work on XP or lower.
+*Warning*: the .NET 4.6 dependency means this plugin won't work on XP or lower.

 This plugin was developed with the XMPlay 3.8 API.
-It is likely to work with an older version, but I make no guarantee.
+It is likely to work with an older version, but there is no guarantee.

 ## Features ##